Gingle Wang: Breakthrough

-Gingle's breakthrough role in 2019 as the female lead in John Hsu's supernatural psychological horror film Detention set during the White Terror period in Taiwan and based on the video game of the same name.
+Wang's breakthrough role in 2019 as the female lead in John Hsu's supernatural psychological horror film Detention set during the White Terror period in Taiwan and based on the video game of the same name.
 The film was the highest-grossing domestic film in 2019 in Taiwan, and 15th all-time.
 For her performance, Gingle was nominated for Best Leading Actress at the 56th Golden Horse Awards and won Best Actress at the 22nd Taipei Film Awards.

-Gingle continued to star in television series in 2019, playing a leading role in Yuan Chengmei in the 15-part series Brave to Love.
+Wang continued to star in television series in 2019, playing a leading role in Yuan Chengmei in the 15-part series Brave to Love.
 Later that same year, she appeared as Yin Yue, a supporting actress in the 10-episode series Yong-jiu Grocery Store.

-Gingle's next film came in 2021, delayed due to production delays caused by the pandemic, appearing in a supporting role as Wang Ting in Plurality, directed by Aozaru Shiao.
-Later the same year, she appeared alongside Alyssa Chia in female lead roles as the mother-daughter duo in the critically-acclaimed The Falls by Chung Mong-Hong.
+Wang's next film came in 2021, delayed due to production delays caused by the pandemic, appearing in a supporting role as Wang Ting in Plurality, directed by Aozaru Shiao.
+Later the same year, she appeared alongside Alyssa Chia in female lead roles as the mother-daughter duo in the critically acclaimed The Falls by Chung Mong-Hong.
 Her performance garnered a nomination for the Best Leading Actress at the 58th Golden Horse Awards.

-Gingle also starred in Giddens Ko's fantasy romance Till We Meet Again, the second-highest grossing domestic film of 2021 in Taiwan and 14th all-time, where she portrayed a dissatisfied high school girl turned trainee love god, alongside her divine partner Ah Lun, played by Kai Ko.
+Wang also starred in Giddens Ko's fantasy romance Till We Meet Again, the second-highest grossing domestic film of 2021 in Taiwan and 14th all-time, where she portrayed a dissatisfied high school girl turned trainee love god, alongside her divine partner Ah Lun, played by Kai Ko.

-On October 22, 2021 romance drama More Than Blue: The Series was released worldwide on Netflix.
-The ten-part series, one year in the making, featured Gingle as Cream, an orphaned high school girl, and follows her adventures with K, played by Fandy Fan.
-Gingle made a guest appearance in parts two and three, released in December 2021 and March 2022 respectively, of the three-part television series Light the Night, where she portrayed a younger Rose, the female protagonist of the series, and was widely praised for her role upon the series' release.
+On October 22, 2021, romance drama More Than Blue: The Series was released worldwide on Netflix.
+The ten-part series, one year in the making, featured Wang as Cream, an orphaned high school girl, and follows her adventures with K, played by Fandy Fan.
+Wang made a guest appearance in parts two and three, released in December 2021 and March 2022, respectively, of the three-part television series Light the Night, where she portrayed a younger Rose, the female protagonist of the series, and was widely praised for her role upon the series' release.

-Gingle had a supporting role in the 2023 supernatural comedy/mystery film Marry My Dead Body as a fellow police officer of the male lead.
+Wang had a supporting role in the 2023 supernatural comedy/mystery film Marry My Dead Body as a fellow police officer of the male lead.
 She also had a lead role in the political drama TV series Wave Makers.

 Personal life

-Gingle Wang has four tattoos: her sister's name "Maple", the Latin aphorism "carpe diem", the Bible verse "Psalm 90:9", and her mother's English name by a rose, her mother's favorite flower.
+Wang has four tattoos: her sister's name "Maple", the Latin aphorism "carpe diem", the Bible verse "Psalm 90:9", and her mother's English name by a rose, her mother's favorite flower.
 She is fond of reading, writing novels, and watching history and culture series.
 Her favorite female writers are Echo Chan (三毛) and Xi Murong (席慕蓉).
 In addition, she also loves photography, exploring nature, and travel.